 Effect of Retirement on Benefits

-The following is a brief description of benefits available to official retirees of Michigan State University.
+The following is a brief description of benefits available to official retirees of MSU.

 An official MSU retiree requires a minimum of 15 or more years of service and at least age 62 or 25 years of service at any age.
 For additional information on retiring from MSU, please see the Retiring from the University Policy.
 Information related to your retirement eligibility is available in the EBS Portal.

 Important Note: Beginning Jan.
 1, 2020, MSU will have a new prescription drug plan for those eligible for Medicare.
 Learn more about the plan here.